FlaareZero/Kingdom_Hearts_Collection_Linux/how_to.md

 - Download the X version from whatever place you want
 - Put it everywhere you want and unzip it somewhere.
 You should have the folder with the various .bin and the setup.exe ready to go
-- From lutris, click on `Wine - Manage Versions` and download the 6.10-2.
+- From lutris, click on `Wine - Manage Versions` and download the latest version from Wine-Manage runners.
 Then, you're gonna create multiple bottles, for each releases of the game.
 Set the name, the date of releasing (optional).
 In the wine version, set the 6.10-2 that should appear, and in the runner settings, make sure to enable either `ESync` or `FSync` (both will result in using FSync only, so, only one choice guys).
 Now, in the system options, enable PRIME Render Offload (if you're using a Laptop with Hybrid support), or leave it as is if you run in Dedicated Graphics only.
 - Afterwards, select the arrow next to the bottle button and select `Run EXE inside WinePrefix`, and point it at the setup of your repack.
 Install wherever you like.
 It should also ask you to install Visual C++.
 If it doesn't, install those manually.
 - (To do only once) Install mf-install as for KH3 in the same way.
 Then, if you haven't already, type `winetricks faudio corefonts`, and when it finishes close it.
 - go on KH2.8's folder, and rename the EPIC folder in EPIC.bak